krishaamer/green-filter-research/research/literature/ai.md

 -   @liuPrismerVisionLanguageModel2023 propose future models may instead consist of a number networked domain-specific models to increase efficiency and thus become more scalable.
--   Jack Krawczyk, the product lead for Google’s Bard: “Bard and ChatGPT are large language models, not knowledge models.
-They are great at generating human-sounding text, they are not good at ensuring their text is fact-based.
-Why do we think the big first application should be Search, which at its heart is about finding true information?”
--   @microsoftMicrosoftDesignerStunning2023: Microsoft Designer allows
-    generating UIs just based on a text prompt
--   @bedtimestory.aiAIPoweredStory2023: Personalized bed-time stories
-    for kids generated by AI
 -   The quality of LLM output depends on the quality of the provided prompt. @zhouLargeLanguageModels2022 reports creating an “Automatic Prompt Engineer” which automatically generates instructions that